This event has been and gone!

 Spiritualized tour dates

 Indie-Rock band from Newcastle, fronted by the ever charming Paul Smith, whose tightly-wound songs are biting, contemporary takes on the familiar feelings of being trapped in a small town and desperately needing to escape.
 The tunes vibrate with contained energy, and the anger more than occasionally spills out into faster, harder pop-rock.
 With three UK top 10 albums, two top 20 albums, along with eight UK top 40 singles, the boys continue to 'apply some pressure' to their sound and success.

 Maximo Park tour dates

 From seemingly nowhere, in 2006 three very young musicians from Coventry emerged calling themselves The Enemy.
 Greeting the music scene with contempt and a two fingered salute to the trend setting elite, the band's competence to deliver stunning live performances has seen them share a stage with some of the biggest and greatest acts in the world including The Rolling Stones, The Sex Pistols, Oasis, The Manic Street Preachers, Ash, Paul Weller and the mighty Bon Jovi, spanning venues from their local Saturday sports club Folly Lane Football Club, where they performed one of their first ever gigs, to five performances at Wembley Stadium.

 The Enemy have never really been in vogue, they've always been the underdog, until their debut album crashed into the the UK top 40 at Number 1 and went on to go double Platinum, becoming the soundtrack for a new disaffected generation.
-Fast forward eight years and The Enemy have matured, humbled and ripened into something far more complete and purposeful and become a well established act.
-Three albums, all top ten, over a million records sold and a plethora of singles which rivals most of their contemporaries troubling the UK top 10 on several occasions.
+Fast forward to today and The Enemy have matured, humbled and ripened into something far more complete and purposeful and become a well established act.

 The Enemy tour dates